zazaserty/zaquartz/content/Semestre 3/Environmental Economics/Séance 2-Markets and the environment.md

 	- Other reasons mentioned below.
 - Lack or weak property rights: without firm property rights, the affected party is unable to demand that the externality be reduced or ask for compensation.
 - High transaction costs: the costs of negotiating, implementing and enforcing an agreement between the parties may be high.
-If the affected agent is compensated for their loss of welfare, the externality is ‘ internalised’, and society is better.
+If the affected agent is compensated for their loss of welfare, the externality is *internalised*, and society is better.
 #### Type of market structure
 Under monopolistic market competition structures:
 - The monopolist will sell goods at a higher price than would firms under perfect competition.